andreasabel/inCode/entry/tries-with-recursion-schemes.md

 Note that the implementation of `hylo` given above works for any `Functor`
 instance: we build and consume along *any* `Functor`, taking advantage of the specific functor's structure.
+The fixed-point never comes into the picture.

 To me, being able to implement a function in terms of `hylo` (or any other refolder, like its cousin `chrono`, the chronomorphism) represents the ultimate "victory" in using *recursion-schemes* to refactor out your functions.
-That's because it helps us realize that we never really *cared* about having a recursive data type in the first place. `Trie` was never the actual thing we
-wanted: we really just wanted its layer-by-layer structure.
+That's because it helps us realize that we never really cared about having a recursive data type in the first place. `Trie` was never the actual thing we wanted: we really just wanted its layer-by-layer structure.
 This whole time, we just cared about the structure of `TrieF`, *not* `Trie`.
 Being able to use `hylo` lets us see that the original recursive data type was nothing more than a distraction.
 Through it, we see the light.

 I call the experiencing of making this revelation "achieving hylomorphism".